Eversource New Hampshire: solar incentives, payback period & more

 Of course, the payback time depends on how much you pay for solar, how much you save for each kWh, and whether the initial cost was reduced by incentives.

 Eversource itself does not offer any solar rebates or incentives, but there are incentives customers of Eversource can take advantage of.

-First is the federal solar tax credit, which for 2022 is equal to 30% of the cost of installing a solar panel system.
+First is the federal solar tax credit, which is equal to 30% of the cost of installing a solar panel system.
 You can get that money back on your taxes the year after installation.